sybrew/the-seo-framework/readme.txt

 	* **Accessibility:**
 		* The SEO Bar item "Redirect" now conveys a more proper message when the page status is draft: "... once published."
 		* "Duplicated words" is now "repeated words."
+		* The Optimized Sitemap's settings now explain there might be multiple sitemaps when Polylang or WPML is detected.
 	* **Other:**
 		* Shortened Optimized Sitemap's stylesheet's trimmed URL length from 96 to 93 characters, with the maximum decreased from 99 to 95 characters.
 * **Removed:**